-Include overpayment credit(s) carried forward to 2019 from a prior year original or amended return if the prior year return was filed on or before the original due date of your 2019 return.
+Include overpayment credit(s) carried forward to 2021 from a prior year original or amended return if the prior year return was filed on or before the original due date of your 2021 return.
 You must also include withholding (including gambling withholding), estimated payments voluntary prepayment), extension payments, pass-through withholding made on your behalf, payments made with a voucher generated by a software program, electronic payments, and payments made with your tax return or "V" vouchers.

-Line 18b - Form IL-1120 filers only: Add the amounts from Step 2, Line 12, all Columns.
+Line 18b - Add the amounts from Step 2, Line 12, all Columns.
 Enter the result on Line 18b.
 All other filers, enter zero.